ashtarts/ashtarts/README.md

 ⪼ I'm twenty years old and had my first contact with programming in High School, being part of the robotics competitive team;

-⪼ I'm currently learning Java, and its my main programming language.
+⪼ I'm currently learning 𝙅𝙖𝙫𝙖, and its my main programming language.
 I also am a begginer in Python and C++ [...]
 Im fluent in English, and I'm currently learning French;

 ⪼ About me: On my free time I like to play video games, listem to music and read books;